 That definitely seems to be the case in our post-2008 hyper-competitive, winner-take-all society and economy where promotion is based on difficult to obtain quantifiable results and rarefied talent, not altruism, which could be considered our ‘new’ religion in America today where only smart people can be ‘saved’ and or are worthy of salvation.
 Post-2008 economic reality seems to conflict with the egalitarian nature of religion, making ‘old’ religion less relevant compared to this ‘new’ one.
 In the past, theology was used to explain reality when science couldn’t suffice, but we see in front of our eyes right now that society is rewarding (in terms of higher wages and prestige) people who produce results and create economic value, not those who are ‘people-pleasers’, and hence in putting two and two together, we ‘learn’ the path to salvation is to emulate these successful people.
 Also, religion played a much bigger role in social status hundreds of years ago wheres today it’s wealth, intellectualism, or social media followers, which tend to be harder to obtain.

-Wealth inequality is a bigger discussion point than ever, as manifested through headlines – and parents, who see these headlines about wealth inequality and how the ‘middle class’ is shrinking, are spending thousands of dollars on various educational programs to give their kids an edge in today’s competitive economic environment.
-Instead of Sunday School, it’s Summer enrichment programs and elite schools.
+Wealth inequality is a bigger discussion point than ever, as manifested through headlines – and parents, who see these headlines about wealth inequality and how the ‘middle class’ is shrinking, are spending thousands of dollars on enrichment educational programs to give their kids an edge in today’s hyper-competitive economic environment.
+Instead of Sunday School, it’s Summer School programs and elite schools.

 This passage stood out:

 When a friend of mine heard Eich got fired, she didn’t see anything wrong with it.
 “I can tolerate anything except intolerance,” she said.

 “Intolerance” is starting to look like another one of those words like “white” and “American”.

 “I can tolerate anything except the outgroup.”
 Doesn’t sound quite so noble now, does it?